 Live Music Every Weekend

 The programs below are included with Museum admission.
 For December programs, reserve tickets below.
-For January programs, please reserve your pay-what-you-want Museum tickets here, and call (615) 416-2001 to add on your program tickets.
+For January programs, please reserve your pay-what-you-want Museum tickets and call (615) 416-2001 to add on your program tickets.

-• Songwriter Session: Jamie Floyd
+Songwriter Session: Hardy

 Family Friendly Programming

-Dec 21
+Dec 6

 Photo of children playing with various musical instruments.